 Isaac Jean-Francois

-Isaac Jean-François is a doctoral candidate in African American Studies and American Studies at Yale University.
-His research spans black studies, aesthetics, psychoanalysis, queer theory, and musicology.
-His scholarship has appeared in Current Musicology and will be published in The Psychoanalytic Quarterly in spring 2025.
-Building on a seminar they co-taught on bodies, sensations, and the aesthetics of difference, Jean-François and medieval art historian Professor Jacqueline Jung are co-authoring a book project under contract with MIT Press.
+Isaac Alexandre Jean-François is a doctoral candidate in Black Studies and American Studies at Yale University.
+Their research spans black studies, aesthetics, psychoanalysis, queer theory, and musicology.
+Their scholarship has appeared in Current Musicology, The Psychoanalytic Quarterly, and, co-authored with Jessie Cox, liquid blackness.
+Building on a seminar they co-taught on bodies, sensations, and the aesthetics of difference, Jean-François and medieval art historian Professor Jacqueline Jung are co-authoring a manuscript under contract with MIT Press, Black/Medieval (working title).

-Jean-François is committed to the intersection between academia and advocacy work and serves as the Secretary of the Board of Directors of the Stonewall Community Foundation based in New York City.
+Jean-François is committed to the intersection between academia and advocacy work and serves as the Secretary of the Board of Directors of the Stonewall Community Foundation based in New York City and The Elm City Consort in New Haven.

-Jean-François earned his B.A. from Columbia University in Women, Gender, and Sexuality Studies, Cum Laude.
-He holds a Certificate of Study from the European Graduate School in Saas-Fee, Switzerland and completed the Scholar’s Program at The Western New England Institute for Psychoanalysis.
+Jean-François earned their B.A. from Columbia University in Women, Gender, and Sexuality Studies, Cum Laude.
+They hold a Certificate of Study from the European Graduate School in Saas-Fee, Switzerland and completed the Scholar’s Program at The Western New England Institute for Psychoanalysis in New Haven.